 It was our second deployment that about broke me.
 You can read more about that HERE.
 Because I don't want other military spouses to endure what I did, I was led to create this website which offers civilians practical tools to support the military community.

-If you have a particular gift, talent or passion that can be utilized in support of the military community, these resources organized by topic might be of help (more interest-based topics are being added regularly):
+If you have a particular gift, talent or passion that can be utilized in support of the military community, these resources organized by topic might be of help:

 Airports, airplanes and air miles

 Are you a pilot, or do you want to assist organizations that offer airline assistance to the military community for a variety of needs?
 Visit this LINK for opportunities to help.
 The Honor Flight Network honors America's veterans by transporting them to Washington, DC to visit their memorials.
 Top priority is given to the senior and terminally-ill vets.
-Old Glory Honor Flights is dedicated to transporting our local WWII veterans to Washington, D.C. to see the memorials built in their honor.
+Old Glory Honor Flights is dedicated to transporting our local WWII, Korean War, and Vietnam War veterans to Washington, D.C. to see the memorials built in their honor.
 Let's Bring 'Em Home takes donations each year to purchase plane tickets for junior enlisted military personnel, allowing them the opportunity to fly home and spend the holidays with their families.
-Winged Warriors offers no cost pilot training for active and retired military.

 The American Healing Arts Foundation (AHAF) promotes art classes at no cost to our veterans.
-The Wounded Artist Project sends art kits to war wounded recovering in military hospitals.
+Help Heal Veterans provides free therapeutic arts and crafts kits to hospitalized and homebound veterans.
 Veteran Artist Program takes artists, who are also veterans, and propels their works and careers into the mainstream creative arts community through networking, mentorship, collaboration with professional artists, and original productions.
 The Combat Paper Project utilizes art making workshops to assist veterans in reconciling and sharing their personal experiences as well as broadening the traditional narrative surrounding service and the military culture.
 Operation Revamp provides art and alternative therapy and employment to help in healing combat stress, PTSD and TBI for veterans and military family members.

 Military blood drives save lives: a service member injured in action, a child with cancer, a family member in need of surgery...
 The Armed Services Blood Program needs your help.
 If you can't give blood, they suggest that you: organize a blood drive, encourage others to donate, help a friend donate, and/or volunteer at blood drives.